jouellnyc/UART/esp32_simple/README.md

 ## Takeaways/ Learnings
 - As mentioned, the key to success here is remapping the UART for an SPIRAM based esp32.
 - A 30 foot cable was able to carry the data uing 9600 or 19200 baud, but 38400 did not work well.
+- Distance was not a factor, BAUD was -- and possibly crimping/noise.

 | Cable/Wire | Speed | Baud|length|Pic/Other|